Consensys/doc.goquorum/docs/Deployment/Ansible.md

       goquorum_http_virtual_hosts: ["all"]
 ```

-and then call the file like so:
+Run the file as follows:

 ```bash
 ansible-playbook -v /path/to/goquorum.yml